distributedci/dci-blog/content/2022-09-01-preflight-integration-in-dci.md

 It's time to get a certification project in [connect.redhat.com](connect.redhat.com).
 DCI provides two options: automatically create a certification project or reuse the existing one.

-1. To automatically create a certification project, add configuration `create_cert_projects: true` in the settings.yml
+1. To automatically create a certification project for the container, add configuration `create_container_project: true`

         $ cat /etc/dci-openshift-app-agent/settings.yml
         ---
         # -- snip --

-        # Optional; choose this option for the automated creation
-        # of certification projects
-        create_cert_projects: true

         # Optional; provide it when you need to submit test results.
         # This token is shared between all your projects.